replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 The Kubernetes appliance installation is one of the first things your customer will experience about your application.
 The way we've implemented it so far uses a lot of defaults.
-We didn't try to install it yet, but if we had, we'd notice it's not particularly clear that this is a Slackernews appliance.
+We didn't try to install it yet, but if we had, we'd land on a page like this:

 ![Appliance login page without branding](../assets/unbranded-admin-console.png)